John Caius

 John Caius (born John Kays /ˈkiːz/; 6 October 1510 – 29 July 1573), also known as Johannes Caius and Ioannes Caius, was an English physician, and second founder of Gonville and Caius College, Cambridge.
+Scholar and physician to Edward VI and Mary I of England.

 Biography

 Early years

 Caius was born in Norwich and was educated at Norwich School.
 In 1529, he was admitted as a student at Gonville Hall, Cambridge, founded by Edmund Gonville in 1348, where he seems to have mainly studied divinity.

 After graduating in 1533, he visited Italy, where he studied under Montanus and Vesalius at Padua.
 In 1541 he took his degree as a physician at the University of Padua.

 In 1543 he visited several parts of Italy, Germany and France and then returned to England.
 Upon his return from Italy he Latinised his surname which was somewhat fashionable at the time.

 Career

 Caius was a physician in London in 1547, and was admitted as a fellow of the College of Physicians, of which he was for many years president.

+In 1551 he was attending in Shrewsbury when a notable outbreak of sweating sickness occurred in the town; the following year, after his return to London, he published A Boke or Counseill Against the Disease Commonly Called the Sweate, or Sweatyng Sicknesse (1552), which became the main source of knowledge of this disease, now understood to be influenza.